castorini/anserini/docs/regressions-msmarco-passage-docTTTTTquery.md

 The setting "default" refers the default BM25 settings of `k1=0.9`, `b=0.4`, while "tuned" refers to the tuned setting of `k1=0.82`, `b=0.72` _on the original passages_.
 See [this page](experiments-msmarco-passage.md) for more details.

-To replicate the _exact_ conditions for a leaderboard submission, retrieve using the following command:
+To reproduce the _exact_ conditions for a leaderboard submission, retrieve using the following command:

 ```bash
 wget https://www.dropbox.com/s/hq6xjhswiz60siu/queries.dev.small.tsv